 The Arts provide the means for every student to learn.
 They provide opportunities for creativity and self-expression in a range of methods.
 They exercise and develop higher order thinking skills necessary for 21st Century learning.
 Through creative, critical and reflective thinking students analyse, synthesise, evaluate, and problem solve.In addition, they must be able to communicate effectively, collaborate with people different from themselves, exercise initiative, self-direction and independence.The Arts contributes to the development of confident and creative individuals.

-Art, Drama, Music and Visual Communication Design are offered for VCE.
+Art, Drama, Music, Media and Visual Communication Design are offered for VCE.

 Music at Killester